Historical ecology: Transformation of waterways

 Further evidence of waterway transformation is found in Igarapé Guariba in Brazil.
 It is an area in the Amazon basin where people have intervened in nature to change rivers and streams with dramatic results.
 Researcher Hugh Raffles notes that British naturalists Henry Walter Bates and Alfred Russel Wallace noted waterway transformation as they sailed through a canal close to the town of Igarapé-Miri in 1848.
 Archival materials identifies that it had been dug out by slaves.
 In his studies he notes an abundance of documentary and anecdotal evidence which supports landscape transformation by the manipulation of waterways.
 Transformation continues in more recent times as noted when in 1961, a group of villagers from Igarapé Guariba cut a canal about two miles (3 km) long across fields thick with tall papyrus grass and into dense tropical rain forest.
 The narrow canal and the stream that flowed into it have since formed a full-fledged river more than six hundred yards wide at its mouth, and the landscape in this part of the northern Brazilian state of Amapá was dramatically transformed.
+In this case, an area of swampy grassland became a lake, easing access to a rich area of forest.

 In general, with an increase in global population growth, comes an increase in the anthropogenic transformation of waterways.
 The Sumerians had created extensive irrigations by 4000 BC.
 As the population increased in the 3,000 years of agriculture, the ditches and canals increased in number.
 By the early 1900s, ditching, dredging, and diking had become common practice.
 This led to an increase in erosion which impacted the landscapes.
 Human activities have affected the natural role of rivers and its communal value.
 These changes in waterways have impacted the floodplains, natural tidal patterns, and the surrounding land.

 The importance of understanding such transformation is it provides a more accurate understanding to long-standing popular and academic insights of the Amazon, as well as other ecological settings, as places where indigenous populations have dealt with the forces of nature.
 Ecological landscapes have been portrayed as an environment, not a society.
 Recent studies supported by historical ecologists, however, understand that ecological landscape like the Amazon are biocultural, rather than simply natural and provide for a greater understanding of anthropogenic transformation of both waterways and landscapes.